uabrc/uabrc.github.io/docs/uab_cloud/instance_setup_basic.md

 5. "Details" tab.

     1. Enter an "Instance Name".
+See [Naming Conventions](introduction.md#naming-conventions).
     2. Enter a "Description".
     3. Select "nova" in the "Availability Zone" drop down box.
     4. Select "1" in the "Count" field.